 The information in this article isn’t intended to treat poison exposure.
 Call 911 or the National Capital Poison Center at 1-800-222-1222 if exposure occurs.

 If you’re exposed to large amounts of this chemical, the symptoms of poisoning may be sudden and severe.
 Immediate symptoms can include:

 - blurred vision

-- warmth in stomach, if liquid carbon tetrachloride was ingested
+- warmth in your stomach if you ingested liquid carbon tetrachloride

 - stomach pain